Dr. Sharmila

-Dr. Sharmila (born 15 November 1974) is a doctor, actress, social activist and YouTuber from Tamil Nadu, India.
+Dr. Sharmila (born 15 November 1974) is an Indian doctor, actress, social activist and YouTuber.
 She debuted in a STAR Vijay show, Puthira Punithama? along with N. Mathrubootham, which made her popular.
 She went on to act in various television series in both Tamil and Malayalam, and some Tamil films.

 Early life

 Sharmila was born on 15 November 1974 in Bombay (now Mumbai), the capital city of Maharashtra, into a Brahmin family who later settled in Madras (now Chennai), Tamil Nadu.
 Her father Kothandaraman owned a pharmaceutical concern.

 Sharmila had a younger brother Hari who died sometime before 2022.

 Sharmila attended C.S.I.
 Ewart Matriculation Higher Secondary School in Chennai, and was a topper there.
 She also learnt Bharatanatyam for ten years under Nandana Gopalakrishnan.

 Career

 Medicine

 Sharmila went on to pursue MBBS degree at Kilpauk Medical College (Chennai) in 1993.
 Later, she worked as a house surgeon at Government Royapettah Hospital around 1996.